poopkinel/Pang/README.md

 Going on from there I felt that maintaining a Data-View seperation (as part of MVC) would naturally extend to the players, leading to modularity of player data and player view.
 I pursued this direction keeping in mind the a local multiplayer will benefit from such logical seperation.
 This motivated me to continue with the local multiplayer extra path.

+* A note on the project directory structure:
+The traditional Scenes, Scripts, Materials, Models etc. structure does not seem optimal to me (it's like keeping all the chairs in your home in the same room).
+I prefer dividing the project based on features and modules.
+Thus the current project structure reflect this attempt at ordering based on context.